Inflectra/rapise-documentation/docs/Guide/web_spy.md

 You can now refine the query to only find the items you want to test.

 !!! note
-    If you need to enter a non-breaking space in your search query (nbsp) you can do this by pressing `Shift-Space` key combination.
+    If you need to enter a non-breaking space in your search query (nbsp) you can do this by pressing ++shift+space++ key combination.

 ### Using CSS